ZSky AI Power User Guide: Get 10x More from Your Credits

 For complex compositions that need precision:

-- Start with a simple prompt (main subject + style): 1 credit
+- Start with a simple prompt (main subject + style): generation 1

-- Final generation with full prompt: 1 credit
+- Final generation with full prompt: generation 5

-Five credits for a fully refined result, with each step informing the next.
-This is more credit-efficient than writing a complex prompt and hoping it works on the first try.
+Five focused generations for a fully refined result, each step informing the next.
+This is more efficient than writing a complex prompt and hoping it works on the first try.

 - Use the five-part formula: Subject + Style + Lighting + Composition + Mood